camfindlay/nzgoal-se/pages/policy-principles.md

 If:

-(a) a government agency is commissioning a service provider to develop software that is to be released on open source terms (either by the agency or by the service provider under a contractual obligation for the service provider to do so); and
+(a) a government agency is commissioning a service provider to develop software that is to be released on FOSS licence terms (either by the agency or by the service provider under a contractual obligation for the service provider to do so); and

-(b) it is known that the developer will be leveraging or adapting existing open source software developed by others,
+(b) it is known that the developer will be leveraging or adapting existing FOSS source code developed by others,

 the agency should act fairly towards the service provider in relation to the drafting of intellectual property warranties and indemnities.

 ##### 33

-In particular, it is generally considered unreasonable to expect a service provider to give an unqualified IP warranty and an unqualified IP indemnity in relation to third party open source software that the agency agrees can be used by the service provider in developing software for the agency.
-This is especially so when the agency will be releasing the developed software under an open source software licence or requires the service provider to do so on its behalf.
+In particular, it is generally considered unreasonable to expect a service provider to give an unqualified IP warranty and an unqualified IP indemnity in relation to third party FOSS source code that the agency agrees can be used by the service provider in developing software for the agency.
+This is especially so when the agency will be releasing the developed software under a FOSS licence or requires the service provider to do so on its behalf.

 ### Liability

 ##### 34

 The MIT licence and the GPL both contain broad disclaimers of warranties and exclusions of liability that are widely known and acknowledged and ought to protect releasing agencies from liability in connection with the software they have released.
-In essence, people use open source software at their own risk.
+In essence, people use FOSS at their own risk.
 Agencies should ensure that all disclaimers and exclusions contained in the MIT licence or the GPL (as applicable) are replicated when they release software under these licences.

 ### Review and Release Process

 ##### 35

-Government agencies should follow the NZGOAL-SE Review and Release Process before publicly releasing and licensing their software for re-use under an open source software licence.
+Government agencies should follow the NZGOAL-SE Review and Release Process before publicly releasing and licensing their software for re-use under a FOSS licence.
 The Review and Release Process is set out below.